bllizzartt/Object-Detection-Yolo/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+1. Open PyCharm
-1. Start a new project
+2. Start a new project
-2. create it in a venv (virtual environment)
+3. Create it in a venv (virtual environment) with Python 3.8

 ### Prerequisites